wuyichen24/system-design-interview/problems/Build_Photo_Sharing_System.md

    - Generate news feeds based on user following relationship.
 - **Metadata Database**
    - Store photo, users and user following relationship information.

+## Key points
+- Images need to be compressed.
+- Use queue to decouple upload works with image compression works.
+- Segregate uploads and reads into 2 different types of servers.